Holo-Light-GmbH/Hololight-Stream-SDK-Trial/Docs/signaling.md

 In order to establish a connection with a remote peer, connection information must first be exchanged.
 This process is called Signaling (for more information see [WebRTC - Signaling](https://www.tutorialspoint.com/webrtc/webrtc_signaling.htm)).

-Developers may provide their own signaling implementation to be used by ISAR to establish a connection with a remote peer.
-A sample implementation has been provided and can be found within the `com.hololight.isar.examples/Signaling` directory.
-If no signaling implementation is provided, a default implementation will be instantiated, see [Default Signaling](signaling.md#default-signaling-implementation).
+Developers must provide their own signaling implementation to be used by ISAR to establish a connection with a remote peer.
+A sample implementation has been provided and will be used by default if no other implementation is provided.
+This can be found within the `com.hololight.isar/Runtime/Signaling` directory.

-## Default Signaling Implementation

-If no signaling implementation is provided, ISAR instantiates a default implementation.
-The default is a generic TCP socket that sends and receives signaling related messages over network.
-It uses the configured port as described in the [Signaling Port](README.md#default-signaling-implementation) section.

-> :warning: Please note that default signaling implementation does not provide any encryption on the signaling messages that are sent and received.

 ## Signaling Base Class